mannibis/NotifyPlex/README.md

     * **Both:** This mode will use both the Auto and Custom modes

     * **Advanced:** This mode is for advanced users and will refresh Plex sections according to a custom category:section_title mapping specified in the 'sectionMapping' option.
-Only one plex section will be refreshed depending on the NZBGet category. *Example:* `movies:Movies,uhd:Movies 4K,tv:TV Shows` will only refresh the "Movies" library if the NZBGet category detected was "movies", and so on.
+Only one Plex section will be refreshed depending on the NZBGet category. *Example:* `movies:Movies,uhd:Movies 4K,tv:TV Shows` will only refresh the "Movies" library if the NZBGet category detected was "movies", and so on.
 The Plex library names should match exactly as shown in your Plex server.
 Use 'Get Plex Sections' command button